End-of-Life Upgrades aka Unsupported Release Family FAQs

 9. Can I upgrade to a version higher than the target identified?

 Yes.
 You can upgrade to the target version or higher.
 ServiceNow recommends upgrading to higher families so that your instances can stay on that family for the maximum time before being required to upgrade again.

 10. Where can I find information about the latest release?

 The ServiceNow Product Documentation site contains in-depth information about all of our releases.

-Patching on supported versions continues each quarter as usual.
-However, if you need to adjust your patching schedule in a particular quarter while you are completing an EOL upgrade, contact ServiceNow through your communication (COM) record.
+Patching on supported versions continues each month as usual.
+However, if you need to adjust your patching schedule while you are completing an End-of-Life upgrade, contact ServiceNow through your program record.

-ServiceNow communicates EOL schedules in advance so customers can plan around change freezes, holidays, etc. If there is still an issue with your scheduled upgrade, contact ServiceNow through your communication (COM) record.
+ServiceNow communicates End-of-Life upgrade schedules in advance so customers can plan around change freezes, holidays, etc. If there is still an issue with your scheduled upgrade, contact ServiceNow through your program record.

-ServiceNow communicates EOL schedules in advance so customers can plan around change freezes, holidays, etc. If there is still an issue with your scheduled upgrade, contact ServiceNow through your communication (COM) record.
+ServiceNow communicates End-of-Life upgrade schedules in advance so customers can plan around change freezes, holidays, etc. If there is still an issue with your scheduled upgrade, contact ServiceNow through your program record.
 The ServiceNow Community is also a forum to ask questions.

 Additional information about the ServiceNow upgrade policy and the currently supported ServiceNow product versions can be found in the documentation pages below: